-The latest in spider vein treatment from Vein911: The VeinGogh System
+The latest in spider vein treatment: The VeinGogh System

 The VeinGogh Ohmic Thermolysis System provides a superior solution for the treatment of spider veins and “cherry angiomas.”